 To practice timed voiding, use a chart and record your urinating times and intervals.
 Start with retraining your bladder.
 Start with visiting the toilet every hour for a certain period of time.
 Then change the schedule by increasing the duration.
 Eventually, you can change it to a comfortable time limit to empty your bladder.

-3. Cut down on caffeine or carbonated drinks:
+3. Cut Down on Caffeine or Aerated Beverages

 Caffeine and fizzy drink may make you want to visit the toilet often.
 Drink more water or decaffeinated drinks instead.